dailymuse/mithril-coat/README.md

 ```

 #### model.save({})
-By default if a `"method"` key is not set in opts and an id is set on the model then mithril coat will set the method request to `"PUT"` and if there is not id it will set the method request to `"POST"`.
+By default if a `"method"` key is not set in opts and an id is set on the model then Mithril Coat will set the method request to `"PUT"` and if there is not id it will set the method request to `"POST"`.
 However there are times when you should submit a `"PUT"` request even though an id exists - therefore we provide the flexibility to determine which method to use.

 #### model.delete({})
 Submits a delete request to the server.

 ## Routing and Modules
-Mithril coat provides some nice utility methods that wrap around Mithril's routing and components.
+Mithril Coat provides some nice utility methods that wrap around Mithril's routing and components.

 ### coat.setRoutes($rootEl, routes)
-Sets the mithril coat routes for the single page application.
-Mithril coat sets mithril to route on the pathname.
+Sets the Mithril Coat routes for the single page application.
+Mithril Coat sets Mithril to route on the pathname.

-`$rooEl` is a jQuery object in which the the mithril templates will be rendered. `routes` should be an object mapping route names to mithril a component (`{controller: function() {}, view: () -> console.log('render some view here via view.render()')}`).
+`$rooEl` is a jQuery object in which the the Mithril templates will be rendered. `routes` should be an object mapping route names to Mithril a component (`{controller: function() {}, view: () -> console.log('render some view here via view.render()')}`).

 ```javascript
 template = require("./some_template.coat")